-Are you bothered by red, itchy eyes?
+Bothered by red, itchy eyes, sneezing and watery eyes?
 You may have allergies.

 Eye Allergy Specialist Serving Danbury, Connecticut

 If you experience itchy, stinging, watery and red eyes from eye allergies, that is nothing to sneeze at (pun intended).
 Eye allergies can affect your ability to work, read, and enjoy the outdoors, but more importantly, eye allergies cause us to rub our eyes which can increase the risk of an eye infection by 50 times, as well as increasing the risk of other more serious complications and conditions.

 There is no better place to take care of your allergies and put a spring in your step (another pun intended) than at our state of the art eye care center servicing Danbury and Stamford.
 Our optometrists have extensive experience and use the latest technology to assess the cause of your allergies and provide a custom designed treatment plan to help you get back to normal.

 One common misconception is that eye allergies can be managed effectively with over the counter medication.
 While in some cases that may work, in many cases an optometrist will be able to advise on more effective solutions.

 Is An Eye Allergy Exam Covered By Insurance?

 Your visit to the optometrist will be billed to your medical insurance as opposed to your vision insurance.
 Treatment of eye allergies also referred to as allergic conjunctivitis or ocular allergies, is a covered medical service for most insurances.